bthate/genoclaim/README.rst

 "By adding Article 11 to the requirements, the prosecutor is actualy calling it a genocide and is missing the cooperation of the netherlands to arrest it's own king and thus stop the king's genocide."

+Theirs:

+Knowing it's poison - "I regret to advise you that the Prosecutor has confirmed that the communication does not introduce new facts or evidence that would alter the previous determination that there is not a basis to proceed under the Rome Statute." - https://genoclaim.readthedocs.io #ggz